The Concrete Confessional: Background

+The album was included in Rolling Stone’s list of the "25 Most Anticipated Metal Albums for 2016".

 On March 23, 2016, a trailer was uploaded to the Nuclear Blast YouTube channel, detailing Hatebreed's upcoming album by revealing its cover art, track listing and release date.
 The trailer features several snippets of three songs from the album, these being "A.D.", "Looking Down the Barrel of Today" and "The Apex Within".
 The trailer also includes details of the band's upcoming tours across Europe and North America, in support of the album.
 An official lyric video for the first single from the album, "A.D", was released on April 8, 2016.
+The second single "Looking Down the Barrel" was released on April 25, and was accompanied with a music video directed by David Brodsky.
+The third single "Seven Enemies" was released on May 9, alongside a lyric video and later had a music video made for it.
+Following the album’s release a music video for "Something’s Off" was released on July 21, 2016.
+In the U.S. the album sold 17,000 copies in its first week debuting at number 25 on the Billboard 200.

+The album was initially supported with a North American tour with Devildriver and Devil You Know, the group then toured worldwide in support of the album all the way till 2017.

 Writing and recording

 According to an article published by Loudwire, the album "deals heavily with topics such as social injustice, police brutality, drug abuse and self-positivity through positive mental attitude."

 On the lyrical themes surrounding the opening track "A.D.", lead vocalist Jamey Jasta stated that the song "was a way that I could voice my frustration about the loss of opportunities available to the average guy.
 With the government and big business drowning in corruption and greed, the average person is being squeezed, so achieving the American dream is becoming less and less real.
 We all need to pay closer attention to what our elected leaders are doing.
 Start locally, in your own community, make your representatives accountable."

+Hatebreed began demoing the album in late October of 2015.
+On December 2, it was announced Hatebreed had signed a brand new worldwide deal with Nuclear Blast to release the album.
+The album was recorded with longtime producer Zeuss and was mixed by Josh Wilbur.

+Album cover

+The artwork is a literal depiction of the album's title, decorated with the skull and crossed morningstar emblem which Hatebreed has used in the past.

+When asked about the cover art lead singer Jamey Jasta stated:

+I think da Vinci said it best when he said painting is poetry that is seen rather than felt, and poetry is painting that is felt rather than seen.
+Marcelo [Vasco, album artist] was able to capture a feeling that will accompany our musical and lyrical vision and he put together a striking piece that speaks volumes.